kubernetes/enhancements/keps/sig-api-machinery/5073-declarative-validation-with-validation-gen/README.md

 ###### Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?

-*   DeclarativeValidation:
+*   `DeclarativeValidation`:
-    *   Beta: Since validation is used to persist objects to storage, if there was a mistake and it permits objects that should not be persisted, rollback may be impacted by preventing updates on that object until the error is fixed.
-    *   GA: Since validation is used to persist objects to storage, if there was a mistake and it permits objects that should not be persisted, rollback may be impacted by preventing updates on that object until the error is fixed.
+    *   Since validation is used to persist objects to storage, if there was a mistake and the feature permits objects that should not be persisted, rolling back (eg: via disabling the `DeclarativeValidation` featuregate) may be impacted by preventing updates on that object until the error is fixed.
+        *   In the case this occurs, the broken resource instance will need either correction or direct etcd deletion to resolve issues with preventing updates on the object.
+If the resource is in a bad state but updates are not prevented, it may be possible to re-apply a version of the object or delete the object using the kubernetes API directly (kubectl, etc.).
+In the case that updates are prevented, it may be necessary to modify or delete the resource in etcd directly (etcdctl, etc.).
+Be sure to backup the resource before attempting any modifications.

 ###### What happens if we reenable the feature if it was previously rolled back?

-*   DeclarativeValidation: If the port to declarative validation is not accurate, during an update, old parts of an object may be seen as invalid and need to be ratcheted.
+*   `DeclarativeValidation`:
+    *   The possible errors related to `Declarative` validation that would most likely cause a user to initially roll the feature back include:
+       *   Declarative validation rule for a resource is more permissive than hand-written validation rule it replaces -> objects can be written in states then shouldn't be in
+       *   Declarative validation rule for a resource is less permissive than the hand-written validation rule it replaces -> resources that should be created/updated are blocked from being created/updated
+    *   ^ For the above cases, if a user previously rolled back `DeclarativeValidation` and then reenabled the feature the same set of validations would be run that were run prior to being rolled back.
+As such if there were initial issues with `DeclarativeValidation` it indicates a bug with the feature at that time and it likely should not be reenabled.
+For information on how to resolve issues with resources that were caused related to validation rule mismatches when enabling `DeclarativeValidation`, see the above section: "Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?"

 ###### Are there any tests for feature enablement/disablement?